Plaza

 Who should I contact if I find or lose an item?

 Found items should be handed in to the security staff on the Plaza, at the main entrance or at the security office at the south-east corner of the Elbphilharmonie.
 Lost items can also be retrieved here.
-Please come by in person; the security office is not reachable by phone or email.
+Please come by in person; it is not possible to contact the security office via phone or email.

 After four weeks, all lost items will be deposited at the Lost Items Headquarters (»zentrale Fundbüro«) in the neighbourhood of Altona: